Course Running Time: 10 Hours

 To take the course programming experience is expected in some languages; C, VB, Fortran, Matlab etc. Experience with C, C++ will also come in useful for some topics.
 Object oriented programming skills are not totally necessary but will also help.
 A knowledge of calculus, statistics, signal and image processing, optimization will all assist your learning but are not absolutely required.

-You will be able to receive up to 20 CPD points (9 hours of structured CPD and 18 hours of self-directed CPD) for completing this course.
+You will be able to receive 40 CPD points (10 hours of structured CPD and 30 hours of self-directed CPD) taking this course.

 The CPD Certification Service was established in 1996 as the independent CPD accreditation institution operating across industry sectors to complement the CPD policies of professional and academic bodies.
 The CPD Certification Service provides recognised independent CPD accreditation compatible with global CPD principles.